 As you can see from the table above, both services have similar costs for business formation.
 Rocket Lawyer is a bit cheaper for LLCs, corporations, and LPs/LLPs.
 State fees are added to your business filing.
 These are set by the state, and will be the same whether you use Rocket Lawyer or LegalZoom.
 For your reference, here is a listing of state fees for incorporation and LLCs.
 The state fees range anywhere from $50 to $500.

 To compare pricing, let’s take LLC formation as an example since many small businesses are structured as LLCs.

+You can expect to pay $149 to $359 to form an LLC with LegalZoom.
 LegalZoom offers three packages for LLC formation: Economy, Standard, and Express Gold.
-Most small businesses will be fine with the $149 Economy plan.
+The cost to form an LLC with LegalZoom is $149 using their Economy plan.
 For that price, LegalZoom will file your LLC documents and help you create a personalized operating agreement.
 However, it will take 20-35 business days to get the documents filed.
-If you pay $359 for the Express Gold plan, the primary benefit you get is expedited filing within 7-10 business days.
+LegalZoom LLC formation costs $359 for the Express Gold plan, with the primary benefit you get with this plan is expedited filing within 7-10 business days.